Neighbourhood Farmer Training Registration

 Q: Can I bring children during program hours?

-A: Unfortunately, no. For safety reasons, children cannot be present at the Training Centre during scheduled program hours.
+A: No. For safety reasons, children cannot be present during scheduled program hours.

 Q: Can I bring pets to the Training Centre?